 Ford had no doubt that he was equal in every way to men of his time.
 As a young man he read classic literature, political writing, and economic theory to educate himself for his future business dealings.
 In 1851, Ford and his wife set out for the California gold fields, but the ship they were on took a detour to Nicaragua.
 They decided to stay, and opened a small hotel and restaurant to serve passengers traveling the coast near the present-day Panama Canal.
 This early venture prepared Ford for his successes later in Colorado.

 In 1860, he and Julia moved to Colorado with plans to strike it rich in gold.
 Although these plans did not materialize, Ford opened a barber shop, built and operated a hotel and restaurant in Denver, and lived and worked in Breckenridge.
-Ford fought for African-American rights and was the first African-American to serve on a Colorado grand jury.
+Ford fought for the rights of Black Americans and was the first Black man to serve on a Colorado grand jury.
 In 1890, Ford moved to Denver, where he kept up his businesses until his death in 1902.
 Ford’s contributions to Colorado have been recognized with a stained-glass window in the state capitol and numerous buildings named in his honor.

 The Barney Ford House Museum has been restored to its original Victorian styling.
 Each room in the home represents a different part of Ford’s life.